This luscious chocolate salted caramel cake is the ultimate decadent dessert. It's moist, richly flavored, and simple to make.

 - Place the first cake layer on a cake stand or plate and add a layer of frosting across the surface.
 Then pipe a border of frosting around the edges.

-- Spoon some caramel sauce inside the border of frosting and use a rubber spatula to spread it out, starting from the middle.
+- Spoon about ¼ cup of the caramel sauce inside the border of frosting and use a rubber spatula to spread it out, starting from the middle.
 Don't add too much caramel or it will spill over.

 - Add the second cake layer on top and repeat the process.